-...
-GRADUATION REQUIREMENTS...
+...Graduation Requirements...

 - Graduation from Williamsburg High School shall be based upon the completion of four years of work in the high school comprising the 9th, 10th, 11th, and 12th grade levels. - Credit requirements are listed in a following section (Course Requirements). - Students will need 4 credits of English, 4 credits of Social Studies, 4 credits of Science, 4 credits of Math, 2 credits of Wellness and Fitness, 2 credits of Arts and Humanities, 6 credits of electives (see pg.
 6 for GACTC requirements). - Senate Bill 1095, which was signed into law by Governor Tom Wolf on October 24, 2018, shifts Pennsylvania's reliance on high stakes testing as a graduation requirement to provide alternatives for high school students to demonstrate readiness for postsecondary success.
-Formerly, Pennsylvania's graduation requirement was more restrictive, requiring most students to pass the Keystone Exams end of course exams in Algebra I, Literature, and Biology.
-Senate Bill 1095 will expand the options for students to demonstrate postsecondary readiness using four additional pathways that more fully illustrate college, career, and community readiness.
-The statewide graduation requirement takes effect for the graduating class of 2023.
-Students can meet the statewide graduation requirement by completing one of the following:
+Senate Bill 1095 expands the options for students to demonstrate post-secondary readiness using four additional pathways that more fully illustrate college, career, and community readiness.
+Taking effect for the graduating class of 2023 and thereafter, students can meet the statewide graduation requirement by completing one of the following:

-...
-PATHWAYS TO GRADUATION...
+...Pathways to Graduation...

-Keystone Proficiency Pathway Keystone Composite Pathway Alternate Assessment Pathway Evidence Based Pathway Score Proficient or Advanced on each Keystone Exam: Algebra 1 Literature Biology Score Proficient or Advanced on one of the three Keystone Exams - No less than Basic on the other two exams AND - Have a composite score of 4452 between all three exams Pass all 3 classes associated with the Keystone Exams (Algebra 1, English 10, and Biology) AND - PSAT score of 970 OR -SAT score of 1010 OR - ACT 21 OR - ASVAB-minimum score for armed services OR - Acceptance in an accredited 4-year nonprofit institution of higher learning for college-level coursework Pass all 3 classes associated with the Keystone Exams (Algebra 1, English 10, and Biology) AND 3 pieces of evidence consistent with the student's goal and career plans, which include - SAT Subject test 630 OR - Acceptance in an accredited nonprofit institution of higher learning and evidence of the ability to enroll in college-level coursework OR - Attainment of an industry-recognized credential OR - Successful completion of a Dual Enrollment Course OR - Completion of a service learning project (Graduation Portfolio) OR - Proficient or Advanced on a Keystone Exam OR - Letter guaranteeing full-time employment OR - A certificate of successful completion of an internship or co-op program OR - Satisfactory compliance with the NCAA's core course for college-bound student athletes with a
+Keystone Proficiency Pathway Keystone Composite Pathway Alternate Assessment Pathway Evidence Based Pathway Score Proficient or Advanced on each Keystone Exam: Algebra 1 Literature Biology Score Proficient or Advanced on one of the three Keystone Exams - No less than Basic on the other two exams AND - Have a composite score of 4452 between all three exams Pass all 3 classes associated with the Keystone Exams (Algebra 1, English 10, and Biology) AND - PSAT score of 970 OR -SAT score of 1010 OR - ACT 21 OR - ASVAB-minimum score for armed services OR - Acceptance in an accredited 4-year nonprofit institution of higher learning for college-level coursework Pass all 3 classes associated with the Keystone Exams (Algebra 1, English 10, and Biology) AND 3 pieces of evidence consistent with the student's goal and career plans, which include - SAT Subject test 630 OR - Acceptance in an accredited nonprofit institution of higher learning and evidence of the ability to enroll in college-level coursework OR - Attainment of an industry-recognized credential OR - Successful completion of a Dual Enrollment Course OR - Completion of a service learning project (Graduation Portfolio) OR - Proficient or Advanced on a Keystone Exam OR - Letter guaranteeing full-time employment OR - A certificate of successful completion of an internship or co-op program OR - Satisfactory compliance with the NCAA's core course for college-bound student athletes with a minimum GPA of 2.0

-...
-PORTFOLIO REQUIREMENTS...
+...Portfolio Requirements...

 Activity Grade Level

-Career Paper 9
+Career Paper 10

 Letter of Interest 11

 Resume 11

-Interview 12
+Interview 11

 Letters of Reference 3 Total - no personal; Only one from WHS Faculty member

 Applications 2 Total

 Community Service 20 Hours (see note below)